Chapalax/BusinessTripsBackend/README.md

 - **Business Trips Service**

-    - Open a terminal and navigate to `sBusinessTripsBackend` folder
+    - Open a terminal and navigate to `BusinessTripsBackend` folder

     - Run the following `Maven` command to build and package the application in JAR
       ```